Logo of the The Poor Swiss

 More and more people want to invest sustainably.
 This means they want their money to work on companies that work for a better future and not only for profits.
 So, we can compare the sustainable options of VIAC vs Finpension Vested Benefits.

-Both companies offer a way to invest sustainably.
+Both companies offer ways to invest sustainably.
 With VIAC, you can choose a Sustainable strategy (Sustainable 100, Sustainable 80, …).
 You can also create your portfolio and choose sustainable funds.
-They have some Socially Responsible Investing (SRI) funds and some Environment Social and Governance (ESG) funds.
+They have some Socially Responsible Investing (SRI) funds and some Environmental Social and Governance (ESG) funds.

 With Finpension Vested Benefits, you do not have a default strategy with sustainable options.
-But you can also opt for a custom portfolio and choose sustainable funds.
-They have a few ESG funds.
-But they have less choice of sustainable funds than VIAC.
+However, you can also opt for a custom portfolio and choose sustainable funds.
+They have a few ESG funds, but they have fewer choices of sustainable funds than VIAC.

 In both cases, you will pay slightly more fees for these portfolios.
 Indeed, all sustainable funds are more expensive than their non-sustainable equivalent.
 This will not make an enormous difference, but it is still relevant to realize this.